kiwi-joinery/kiwi-api/README.md

 This is the API which powers our website including the gallery and contact form etc.

+## Technical

+This is a HTTP server built using the Actix Web framework for Rust.

+Working with the database: \
+`cargo install diesel_cli --no-default-features --features "postgres"`

-## Building on Windows
+### Building on Windows

 - Set `PQ_LIB_DIR` environment variable to `C:\Program Files\PostgreSQL\12\lib`
 - Add `C:\Program Files\PostgreSQL\12\bin` to `PATH`
-- `cargo install diesel_cli --no-default-features --features "postgres"`